 We have implemented various measures to improve systems security for a safer and more stable auction environment.
 In May 2001, we introduced a fee-based personal identification system.
 In July 2004, we initiated a system that verifies by mail the postal addresses of users listing items on the auction site.
 To further reinforce security, we introduced an Internet auction fraud-detection model in November 2005.
+In July 2007, we began offering a "do now, pay later" service (see Note, below).
 In addition, we have set up a patrol team to search out and eliminate auction listings of illegal items in cooperation with law enforcement agencies and copyright-related groups.

-A lawsuit brought against the Company by certain users of Yahoo!
-Auctions seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009, when the Supreme Court dismissed an appeal by said users, effectively upholding its initial judgment that the Company was not liable for damages because it had not only forewarned Yahoo!
+A lawsuit brought against the Yahoo Japan Group by certain users of Yahoo!
+Auctions seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009, when the Supreme Court dismissed an appeal by said users, effectively upholding its initial judgment that the Yahoo Japan Group was not liable for damages because it had not only forewarned Yahoo!
 Auctions users of the potential for auction fraud but also offered advice on how to detect and avoid it by citing actual examples of fraud.